 Wherever you decide to fly to, book your hotel via our luxury travel concierge.
 We offer free upgrades, free breakfasts, and free perks at hotels, including Four Seasons, Aman, Belmond, Hyatt, Ritz-Carlton, Marriott, InterContinental, and more.
 You also get your usual Marriott Bonvoy, Hyatt, Hilton, and other loyalty points and status benefits when you book with our concierge.

-The more exclusive Concorde Room is only open to passengers flying First Class on British Airways, or those holding a Concorde Room Card when flying any Oneworld carriers.
-The British Airways Galleries Lounge has both a First Class and Business Class section.
-It is open to British Airways silver elite members and above who are flying any Oneworld airlines, or Oneworld sapphire and emerald members who are also flying Oneworld airlines.
+The more exclusive Concorde Room is only open to passengers flying First Class on British Airways or those holding a Concorde Room Card when flying any Oneworld carrier.
+The British Airways Galleries Lounge has a First Class and Business Class section.
+It is open to British Airways silver elite members and above who are flying any Oneworld airlines or Oneworld sapphire and emerald members who are also flying Oneworld airlines.

 I have used this lounge a few times while flying British Airways and Cathay Pacific flights out of JFK.
-The lounge is up the escalator from the main terminal area, after clearing security.
-The First Class area of the lounge is at the left of the entrance, while the business class area is on the right.
+After clearing security, the lounge is up the escalator from the main terminal area.
+The First Class area of the lounge is on the left of the entrance, while the business class area is on the right.